Simple Steps to Protect Your Pipes

 SIMPLE STEPS TO PROTECT YOUR PIPES

-No matter what sewer or septic system we’re on, we will always be dealing with food or hair clogs in our drains.
+No matter what sewer or septic system we’re on, we will always be dealing with food or hair clogs in our drains as well as toilet leaks.
 As with many things in life, prevention is the number one key.
 So how do you protect your pipes?
 Here are a few simple tips:

 - If in doubt, don’t put it down the drain!
 This includes food and anything that casts doubt in your mind about whether it will create a clog or not